Last updated: 04/11/2022

 When hallucinations occur, it may be difficult to tell whether something is real or not.
 If you aren’t able to distinguish hallucinations from reality, you are considered to be in substance-induced psychosis.3

 Xanax withdrawal can be life-threatening.4 This is particularly true if you are withdrawing while taking other controlled substances, and alcohol.
 For this reason, Xanax withdrawal should be overseen by a medical professional.

-Call 800-926-9037 Who Answers? if you want to speak to a treatment specialist about your options to detox from Xanax.
+Call (800) 662-HELP (4357) if you want to speak to a treatment specialist about your options to detox from Xanax.

 What is Xanax?

 Alprazolam, or Xanax, is a type of benzodiazepine that falls under the category of sedative, hypnotic (sleep-inducing), and anxiolytic drugs.
 Xanax is not only the most commonly prescribed benzodiazepine, it is the most commonly prescribed psychiatric medication.1 Xanax is prescribed for anxiety and panic disorders, and it comes in immediate and extended-release forms.